-Floating wood floors are extremely popular because of the ease of installation, the low cost, the durability and the variety of looks.
-This unique type of installation method isn’t really the name of the material itself, but more of the how the planks are made and put together.
+Floating wood floors are extremely popular because of the ease of installation, the low cost, the durability, and the variety of looks.
+This unique installation method doesn’t name the material itself; it describes how the planks are made and assembled.
 Many people wonder if their current flooring is a good candidate for floating wood floors.

 All About Floating Wood Floors

-Floating wood floors are made so that instead of planks of wood being attached to a substrate with nails or adhesive, they lock together to stay in place.
-These joints are very well-engineered and hold tightly together.
+Manufacturers design floating wood floors so the planks lock together instead of attaching to a substrate with nails or adhesive.
+These well-engineered joints hold tightly together.
 They can be installed on any grade.
-They allow for expansion and contractions due to changes in moisture and temperature.
-Many of these specialty floors are easy enough that an experienced DIY installer can do it.
-However, one of the biggest advantages is that this type of wood floor can also be installed over a number of different existing floors.
+They allow for expansion and contraction due to changes in moisture and temperature.
+Many of these specialty floors are easy enough that an experienced DIY installer can do them.
+One of the biggest advantages is that you can install this type of wood floor over several different existing floors.

 Types of Existing Floors

 The good news is that there are a number of existing floors that welcome the addition of a floating wood floor.
-Here is a short list of the types of existing floors that floating floors can be installed over:
+Here is a short list of existing floors you can install floating floors over:

 - Concrete—As long as the concrete floor is smooth and dry, the wood flooring can be installed on all grade levels.

-- Subfloors—A suspended wood subfloor can support a floating wood floor when there are approved wood underlayments.
-It must have a minimum of 18-inch well-ventilated crawl space underneath.
+- Subfloors— A suspended wood subfloor supports a floating wood floor when it includes approved wood underlayments.
+It must have a minimum of an 18-inch well-ventilated crawl space underneath.

 As some of the most versatile new flooring out there, this unique type of wood floor can really change the look and function of a home or office without a lot of money for preparation and installation.